samsends/blue/README.md

-# whaleoil
-A Pipeline Manager for Docker
+# Blubber: A Pipeline Manager for Docker